 Please see our current scheme of charges for the charges that will be levied.
 Once we’ve received your completed form, we must either grant or refuse consent within two months.

 In some circumstances, it may be impossible to meet your requirements, and consent may be refused.
 We’ll inform you of the exact reasons for refusal, and advise you on how to proceed.
-If you think that the conditions imposed are too stringent or believe that we took too long to respond, we recommend that you contact your local Commercial Waste Advisor.
+If you think that the conditions imposed are too stringent or believe that we took too long to respond, we recommend that you contact your local Trade Effluent Advisor.

 If we’re unable to resolve any issues, you have the right to appeal to the Director General of Water Services at the Office of Water Services, City Centre Tower, 7 Hill Street, Birmingham B5 4UA.

 Your trade effluent consent

 The consent to discharge trade effluent will be issued in the name of your business, at the address of your trade premises, and only permits discharge of the effluent specified.

 All of the conditions and limits stated in your consent to discharge are legally binding.
 Failure to comply with these conditions and limits can result in prosecution.
 Please make sure that you read your consent document carefully, and store it in a safe place.

 The consent contains various limits and covers sampling methods, measurement of effluent and charging methodology.
 It may also be necessary for you to install pre-treatment prior to discharging the effluent to sewer, or put in place other risk control measures to mitigate any adverse effects in order to meet the conditions of your consent.